 While brightness relates to how light or dark your image is, tint refers to the hue.
 Think about how the different filters on Instagram can give your image a completely different feel, just by adding a wash of color.

-“Having the tint tool right within Setka Editor is very user-friendly, especially for writers, editors, and content marketers who are working images.” – Tracy Leeds, Senior Photo Producer at A&E Networks
+“Having the tint tool right within Setka Editor is very user-friendly, especially for non-designers like writers, editors, and content marketers who are working with images.” – Tracy Leeds, Senior Photo Producer at A&E Networks

 Similarly, Setka Editor’s tint feature is a great way to add some variation to often-seen images or make images look more on-brand.
 It allows users to effortlessly change image tints with the click of a button, adding a sepia tone for a vintage feel, perhaps, or various colors for a modern, playful, or branded look.
 You could even use the same image in a few different tints to create a fun collage aesthetic.